Envirometrix/PredictiveSoilMapping/05-Statistical_theory.md

 extents, resolution and uncertainty.
-Here by *multiscale data* we imply covariates used for geostatistical mapping that are available at two or more (distinctly different) resolutions, but that cover the same area of interest (see also: `RasterStack` class in the package).
+Here by *multiscale data* we imply covariates used for geostatistical mapping that are available at two or more (distinctly different) resolutions, but that cover the same area of interest (see also: `RasterStack` class in the raster package).
 In the case of the *multisource data*, covariates can be of any scale, they can have a variable extent, and variable accuracy
 (Fig. \@ref(fig:multiscale-vs-multisource)b).
 In other words, when